 We also searched in the field of Education, as methodological researchers in that area were among the earliest scholars who discussed the multi-score RD design in non-geographic settings.
-For this search, we started with the seminal methodological papers in Education by \cite{Reardon-Robinson_2012_JREE} and \cite{Wong-Steiner-Cook_2013_JEBS}, and collected papers that both cited this methodological papers and were cited by them.
-Finally, we also included some papers in environmental science, to illustrate uses of the design at the intersection between the natural and social sciences.
-Our review is not meant to provide an exhaustive list of the literature.
-This literature is vast, and cannot be fully captured by our approach since we excluded several journals and restricted the time period.
+For this search, we started with the seminal methodological papers by \cite{Reardon-Robinson_2012_JREE} and \cite{Wong-Steiner-Cook_2013_JEBS}, and collected papers that cited these papers or were cited by them.
+Finally, we also included some papers in environmental science to illustrate uses of the BD design at the intersection between the natural and social sciences.
+Our review is not meant to provide an exhaustive list of the empirical BD literature.
+This literature is vast and cannot be fully captured by our approach since we excluded several journals and restricted the time period.
 Our goal is simply to provide an overview of recent empirical work using the BD design across the social sciences to gauge the most common strategies used for empirical analysis.

 The results of our search are summarized in Table \ref{tab:LitReview}.
-Our search yielded 82 published papers.
-Of these, we found that the overwhelming majority (76 articles or approximately 93\%) used a pooling approach, focusing on the average effect along the entire boundary and using the univariate closest distance to the boundary as the running variable.
-Fewer than 10 articles were explicit in accounting for the heterogeneity along the boundary; of these, only 5 reported effects for different points or segments along the boundary \citep{gonzalez2021cell,grout2011land, Keele-Titiunik_2015_PA, snider2015barriers, velez2019tuning}.
-In sum, our review of the practical literature indicates that most applied researchers adopt a pooling approach, performing localization by grouping all observations sufficiently ``close'' to the boundary and then estimating a single average treatment effect.
-These common practices motivate the taxonomy we used in the rest of this chapter.
+Our search yielded $82$ published papers.
+Of these, we found that the overwhelming majority ($76$ articles or approximately 93\%) used a pooling approach, focusing on the average effect along the entire boundary and using the univariate closest distance to the boundary as the running variable.
+Fewer than ten articles were explicit in accounting for the heterogeneity along the boundary; of these, only five reported effects for different points or segments along the boundary \citep{gonzalez2021cell,grout2011land, Keele-Titiunik_2015_PA, snider2015barriers, velez2019tuning}.
+In sum, our review of the practical literature indicates that most applied researchers adopt a pooling approach, performing localization by grouping all observations sufficiently close to the boundary and then estimating a single average treatment effect.
+These common practices motivate the taxonomy we use in the rest of this chapter.